Bioconductor/EuroBioc2017/README.md

 ## Registration

+Registation for the conference is **free**

 * Registration opens: 1 September 2017
 * Registration closes: 1 November 2017
 * Confirmation emails: 6 November 2017

 A confirmation email will be sent indicating if your flashlight talk was selected.
 In case of over-registration, the organisers will select participants.
-Priority will given to attendants that present flashlight talks or active members in the Bioconductor community.
+Priority will given to applicants that offer to present flashlight talks, or are active members in the Bioconductor community.

 ## Schedule